Jonathan Ryan

 Jonathan Ryan is an Irish actor.

-Ryan has also played Gerry Adams and Proinsias De Rossa on screen.
+Originally known for his role in Bosco, Ryan has also played Gerry Adams and Proinsias De Rossa on screen.

 Biography

 As a pupil at C.B.C.
 Monkstown in 1963, Jonathan played rhythm guitar and shared vocals in the Rhythm & Blues band ROOTZGROOP, with Robbie Brennan, Rodney Williams, Dave McAnaney and Paul Brady.

 Ryan's acting career began while still a full-time student, making his debut playing 'Dan' opposite Lynn Redgrave and Dan O'Herlihy in A Better Place at Dublin's Gate Theatre in 1972.
 He turned full-time in 1978 and since then has worked extensively on stage, in TV, film and radio and has been one of Ireland's busiest voiceover artists for forty-two years.
 He has recorded TV and radio commercials for clients worldwide, winning several awards for his work in this field.